 Serving the litigation needs of Arizona's businesses.

-At Limón-Wynn Law, PLLC, Ms. Limón-Wynn has litigated a wide variety of contract-related disputes including regarding software license agreements, commercial real estate transactions, asset purchase transactions, supply agreements and partnership agreements.
+At Limón-Wynn Law, PLLC, Ms. Limón-Wynn has litigated a wide variety of contract-related disputes including regarding software license agreements, commercial real estate transactions, asset purchase transactions, employment agreements, non-disclosure and confidentiality agreements, distributor agreements, supply agreements and partnership agreements.
 She has extensive experience drafting severance agreements, employment agreements containing noncompete, nonsolicitation and nondisclosure provisions, and independent contractor agreements.
 Her employment-related litigation experience includes wage claims and claims for unfair competition, trade secret misappropriation and tortious interference with business relationships and contracts.
+She has successfully tried several actions in state and federal court and in arbitration, and several matters involving injunctive relief or receivership appointments.
+She has served as local counsel in both state and federal court.

 Ms. Limón-Wynn advises clients who are entering into business agreements, counsels professionals and business owners in evaluating options regarding existing contracts, and counsels employers on approaches to limit potential liability in a variety of employment situations.
 Clients have retained Ms. Limón-Wynn to meet with and advise potential candidates (including executives) regarding compliance with pre-hiring and post-termination obligations.